-In March 2006, NYCEDC and Pepsi announced plans for a new distribution facility in the Zerega Industrial Business Zone in the Bronx.
+Completed in 2009, NYCEDC and Pepsi opened of a new distribution facility in the Zerega Industrial Business Zone in the Bronx.

 Pepsi sought to solidify its position in New York City by undertaking two signature projects: the construction of a 214,000 square foot, state-of-the-art distribution facility and the acquisition and renovation of a leased facility in Maspeth, Queens.

 Prior to purchasing the site from the City, Pepsi considered moving operations out of the Bronx to New Jersey.
 Despite New Jersey having higher real estate taxes and increased construction and renovation costs, the Elizabeth, NJ was projected to be considerably less expensive over a 20-year period.